-Structure & Format
+Structure and Format

 The British Curriculum is sectioned into blocks of years called 'Key Stages' (KS).
-Students will be formally assessed at the end of each Key Stage.
+Students will then be formally assessed at the end of each Key Stage.

 The Foundation Stage starts in the early years (ages 2 to 5), where learning is play-based.
 Children acquire their first understanding of numeracy and literacy through active, playful activities.
 By the end of the early years, most children would have acquired basic reading and number skills and a grounding in a second language.